 |Ibanez Joe Satriani||$4999.99|

 |Jackson USA Phil Collen||$4899.99|

-When choosing between Ibanez vs Jackson guitars, it will really come down to personal preference.
-Look for a couple of models from both manufacturers that appeal to you the most, and test them out in person before making your decision.
-Ultimately, the best guitar for you is the one that feels and sounds the best for your style.
+Choosing between Ibanez vs Jackson guitars?
+Then it will really come down to personal preference.
+Look for a couple of models from both manufacturers that appeal to you the most.
+Then test them out in person before making your decision.
+Ultimately, the best guitar for you is the one that feels and sounds perfect for your style.

 Are Jackson and Ibanez the same?